5 Best Personal Loans for Contractors

 - personal identifying information

-Paperwork requirements may vary among lenders.
-If you have these documents ready, however, you can usually provide whatever an application requests.
+Paperwork requirements for a small business owner may vary among lenders and the small business loan amount.
+If you have these documents ready, however, you can usually provide whatever an application requests such as gross income, a bank statement, payroll, or gross receipts.

 1. An Unsecured Personal Loan

-If you have good credit and detailed income records, your best bet may be to apply for an unsecured loan.
-These loans don't involve collateral, so the lender can't take your property if you default.
+If you have good credit and detailed income records, your best bet as a self employed individual may be to apply for an unsecured loan.
+These independent contractor loans don't involve collateral from the sole proprietor, so the lender can't take your property if you default.
 They can, however, send your bill into collections and damage your credit score.

 Also, because lenders can't use collateral to reduce its risk, they might make up for that risk by charging you a higher annual percentage rate (APR) than they would demand from an employee.